ArizonaMangoJuice/lol-improver-client/README.md

 You can take notes on any champion.
 You can save the notes with a user.
 You can look up player stats.

-## How to use?
-First, you create an account.
-Login with the account created.
-Start taking notes.
-Search a player if you want to see there recent stats.

 ## Credits
 Props to everyone on thinkful for making me use my brain.
 Props to hiram helping me out with tests.